 Babolat Pure Drive 110 - The Best for Learning to Serve

-Not every time you’ll see Babolat recommended for beginners, this model is an upgraded version from its predecessors; hence it’s meant for more dominant and experienced players.
+Not every time you’ll see Babolat recommended for beginners.
+This model is an upgraded version of its predecessors; hence it’s meant for more dominant and experienced players.
 It’s designed with Frame String Technology that identifies the impact zone from the ball, providing you with greater power and balance.

-Weighing only 11 ounces, it’s the right fit for beginners.
+Weighing only 11 ounces, it’s the right fit for beginner and intermediate players.
 It can be a bit heavy to some, but it provides stability and power when serving the ball, something that beginners might be lacking.
 Babolat has a head size of 110 sq inches, ensuring you have a sweet spot with a large surface area to strike the ball.

 The modern design technology is one of the main selling points for me as it combines both the tech and technique of the player bringing out the best in you.
 In my honest opinion, it doesn’t get any better than that!

-Big brands like Babolat are now manufacturing quality rackets with a low price point that is affordable to all.
-The Boost Drive weights 9.8 Oz, making it extremely lightweight and stable, providing you with a sturdy and stable swing.
+Big brands like Babolat are manufacturing quality tennis rackets with a low price point that is affordable to all.
+The Boost Drive weighs 9.8 Oz, making it extremely lightweight and stable, providing you with a sturdy and stable swing.

-The racquet comes with a head size of 105 inches and a length of 27 inches that’s oversized with a huge serving spot making suitable for both beginners and intermediate players.
+The racket comes with a head size of 105 inches and a length of 27 inches that’s oversized with a huge serving spot making suitable for both beginners and intermediate players.

-It’s also designed with a Woofer Grommet system allowing the ball to stay on the racquet a little bit longer, 25% compared to other racquets.
-Its frames are made of carbon fiber, boosting its overall strength and durability as well as power and control.
+It’s also designed with a Woofer Grommet system allowing the ball to stay on the racket a little bit longer, 25% compared to other rackets.
+Its frames are made of carbon fiber, boosting its overall strength, durability, power, and control.

-What makes this amongst my favorite racquets is its SpiralTex synthetic gut provides less torque during contact with the ball, creating a powerful and clean swing.
+What makes this among my favorite rackets is its SpiralTex synthetic gut provides less torque during contact with the ball, creating a powerful and clean swing.
 The boost drive is padded at the handles, ensuring you have a perfect grip on it.

 It also comes with a shoulder strap and covers for secure storage and movement to and from the court.